fabrezi/euC/README.md

 - Run the code: `g++ filename.cpp`.
 This will generate an executable file ususally with name `a.exe`
 - run the executable file: `./a.exe`.
 Get the output.

+## Terminology

+- A method is a member function (Cpp term).
+A method is a function within a class.
+- Cpp can have functions outside the class.
+Java does not.